15 Most Affordable States for Assisted Living in 2026 [Cost Guide]

 - Tulsa: $5,499 monthly

-Seniors requiring memory care face additional costs of $740 to $1,129 monthly above standard rates, reflecting specialized services for Alzheimer’s and dementia care.
+Memory care adds $740 to $1,129 monthly above standard rates for specialized Alzheimer's and dementia care.

 Oklahoma Medicaid and financial aid

-The Personal Care Program assists with essential activities like bathing, meal preparation, and housekeeping.
-The ADvantage Program Waiver covers meal delivery, medical supplies, and personal care in homes or assisted living facilities.
+The Personal Care Program assists with bathing, meal preparation, and housekeeping.
+The ADvantage Program Waiver covers meal delivery, medical supplies, and personal care in homes or assisted living.

 - Monthly income below $2,829